-Whenever I chat to mums who are weaning, they always me ask for tips to make the process as easy and enjoyable as possible.
-There are simple ways parents can guarantee a successful weaning journey, so I have gathered my most useful tips save you stress and worry throughout every stage.
+Whenever I chat to mums who are weaning, they always ask me for tips to make the process as easy and enjoyable as possible.
+There are simple ways parents can guarantee a successful weaning journey, so I have gathered my most useful tips to save you stress and worry throughout every stage.
 Here are my top tips and tricks to make weaning your baby a positive and stress-free experience!

 Tip 1: Love your Freezer

 With hectic family life, the freezer can (and will!) be your best friend.
 From batch cooking meals to freezing excess veggies and meat, making the most of your freezer can take the stress out of meal times.
 This will allow you to spend less time in the kitchen, and more time with your family.

 Top Tip: When batch cooking make sure to portion your baby's and family's meals by using the correct portion pot size.